Tingting0618/Tree_Based_ML_Models/README.md

 ![2021-07-17 21_29_11-Webgraphviz](https://user-images.githubusercontent.com/44503223/126053785-dc0098ee-7767-43fc-8c83-929c7807f668.png)

+Here we have the root nodes, internal nodes, and leaves.

-A Decision Tree can also estimate the probability that an instance belongs to a particular class k.
+A Decision Tree can also estimate the **probability** that an instance belongs to a particular class k.

 To **avoid overfitting**, we could:
 - max_depth: regularize the model and thus reduce the risk of overfitting